kkempfert/my-website/content/home/CV.md

 weight = 70  # Order that this section will appear.

 title = "CV"
-subtitle = "A recent copy of my CV can be found [here](https://kkempfert.github.io/files/CV.pdf)."
+subtitle = ""

 +++
+A recent copy of my CV can be found [here](https://kkempfert.github.io/files/CV.pdf).